 As more businesses and self-employed professionals are confined to their homes, there has already been a greater reliance on video conferencing software to stay connected and organized.
 One of the main brands on the lips of businesses is Silicon Valley-based Zoom.
 The platform’s CEO Eric Yuan admitted at the start of March that Zoom had experienced a “large increase in the number of free users”, as colleagues, friends and family seek to adapt to new ways of interacting and working.
 Other platforms such as Slack are also capable of providing real-time interaction that’s suitable for both informal brainstorming and more formal meetings and interviews.

 For public health reasons, most live poker rooms across the globe are having to close their doors.
 Subsequently, more players will return to online sites, with PokerStars recently recording a new world record for the highest number of entrants into an online poker tournament, capped at a maximum of 107,000 players for the Sunday Million event.
 It’s the social interaction of poker rooms and casino floors that are one of the biggest attractions to its customers.
 The chance to chat with fellow players and table dealers and unwind can be a huge release from the stresses and strains of everyday life.
-It’s likely iGaming platforms will increasingly step in to fill this void.
+It’s likely iGaming platforms, such as The Vip Casinos, will increasingly step in to fill this void.

 On-demand streaming services